wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 DownloadMODISData.py generates the MODIS datasets

-MakeColocationsVirtualEnv creates the virtual environment and installs neccessary libaries for ShortMODIS
+MakeColocationsVirtualEnv creates the virtual environment and installs neccessary libaries for ColocationsByWeek.py

 ColocationsByWeek.py finds the colocations of MODIS and ICESAT2 on a week by week basis